dyne/dnscrypt-proxy/man/dnscrypt-proxy.8.markdown

 them using dnscrypt and forwards them to a remote dnscrypt-enabled resolver.

-Replies from the resolver are expected to be authenticated and encrypted or else they will be discarded.
+Replies from the resolver are expected to be authenticated or else they will be discarded.

 The proxy verifies the replies, decrypts them, and transparently forwards them to the local stub resolver.